aaronallen8455/Typson/README.md

 ## Introduction

-Typson uses type level programming to enable writing JSON and JSONB PostgreSQL queries that are type safe.
+Typson uses type level programming to enable writing JSON PostgreSQL queries that are type safe.
 There are integrations available for the `esqueleto`, `beam`, and `selda` libraries.

 The ability to store and query arbitrary JSON in a database can be very